fanfanzhibe/CSE-170/README.md

 What will you not tolerate in others?
 I really hate the bad attitude.
 If you are late for the teamwork assignment, I can do your part for you.
 However, if someone has a bad attitude like treating teammates badly.
 I can't be tolerant of that.

+My Style?

+What I Value?

+How I like People to communicate with me?

+What i will not tolerate?

+How I make decisions?

+How you can help me?

+What people misunderstand about me?

+What I am bad at?

+My iNTERESTING Idiosyncrasies?